-When you access this tab, you will see that the insights are broken down into five tabs.
+When you access this tab, you will see that the insights are broken down into eleven tabs.

-This gives you a high-level overview of the performance of your Page for the selected period (last 7 or 28 days).
+This tab gives you a high-level overview of the performance of your Page for the selected period (last 7 or 28 days).

 The graphs show the following:

-This is where you can drill down to view your Facebook Page statuses in relation to the fans on your page.
+This tab will show you your Facebook Page status in relation to the fans on your page.

-- Total Page Likes – View the growth or decline of your ‘likes’ over a weekly basis.
+- Total Page Likes – View the growth or decline of your ‘likes’ on a daily basis.

 - Where Your Page Likes Happen – The majority of likes will probably happen when people visit your Facebook Page but they could happen in other places.

-Use this section to analyze when you get most and/or the least likes.
-Was it because of a promotion?
-Great content, etc?
+Use this section to analyze when you get most and/or least likes.
+Was it because of a promotion, content you shared, or something else?

 Facebook Reach Analytics

-- Post Reach – This shows you the number of unique people who see your postings on Facebook over a period of time.
-This is split into organic and paid methods.
+- Post Reach – This section shows you the number of unique people who saw your posts on Facebook over a selected period of time and it includes both organic and paid reach.

-If you click on any section of the graph, Facebook Insights will show you details of the posts that day that created the reach displayed.
+If you click on any section of the graph, Facebook Insights will show you details of the posts that created the displayed reach.
 Check out the peaks and the lows.
-Why did you get those peaks and why were some posts not popular at all?
+Why did you get those peaks and why certain posts didn’t work among your audience at all?

-- Likes, Comments, and Shares – View the trends related to likes, comments and shares on posts.
+- Reactions, Comments, and Shares – View the trends related to reactions, comments, and shares on your posts.
 Click on any point in the graph and view the posts related to those trends.

 - Hide, Report as Spam and Unlikes – Unlikes are ok as long as it’s only a very small percentage of your total fan count.
 However, people marking your content as spam is something you really need to watch.
-This is not a big issue if it’s only the odd time but, if it’s happening regularly, you may be penalized by Facebook for it.
+This is not a big issue if it happens rarely, but if it’s happening regularly, Facebook may penalize you for it.

-- Total Reach – This shows you your post reach, plus any content that that was posted to your Page and shown to your fans, Page-like ads displayed to people, mentions and checkins.
-(Remember: reach is the number of unique people that see your content.)
+- Total Reach – This section shows you your posts’ reach, plus any content that was posted to your Page and shown to your fans, Page-like ads, mentions, and check-ins.

-- Page and Tab Visits – This shows you the number of times your Facebook Page – and any tabs on your page – are visited.
+- Page and Section Views – This shows you the number of times your Facebook Page – and any tabs on your page – are visited.
 Typically, fans don’t revisit your page once they become a fan.
-You are relying on them seeing information in their newsfeed.
+You are relying on them seeing the information in their newsfeed.

-- External Referrers – This displays the visits to your page that are directed externally from other websites.
+- Top Sources – This section displays the visits to your page that are directed externally from other websites.
 They arrive on your Facebook Page from somewhere other than Facebook.com